Our Broken Asphalt Heart: Reflections on Route 66 (Part 1)

 It was once hailed as “The Mother Road,” saluted as “Main Street U.S.A.”.
 There have been songs written about it, books, movies, a television show.
 In our collective imagination it carries us back to a more innocent time, when America was young, when entrepreneurialism was grass roots, before cookie cutter chains and faceless corporations, when driving cross-country from Chicago to L.A. promised an epic adventure.
 Most of it is still there, 2,400 miles of it, cutting through seven states, functioning as frontage roads or business routes.
 So what is Route 66 today?
 What does it tell us about ourselves?
 I was bound to find out.

 A Giant Man with a Rocket and Advice from Professionals

-Out of Chicago the snow was spitting and the sky was gray, about right for late February.
+Out of Chicago the snow was spitting and the sky was gray, about right for February.
 The temperature was 27 degrees.
 On either side of the road the dead grass had been flattened by heavy snows only recently melted away, patches of it here and there.
 Near Joliet an industrial complex was billowing smoke, all curved pipes and smoke stacks.
-The stanchions of a bridge were rusting and corroded.
+The stanchions of a bridge were pocked with rust.
 Particles of ice were peppering my windshield.